-Alan Doss is special advisor to the Kofi Annan Foundation.
+Alan Doss is a special adviser to the Kofi Annan Foundation.

 Alan was President of the Foundation until his retirement in June 2020.